 "As a minor frustration, I've left my wallet on my desk.
 But I always have my phone on me.
 It's my wristwatch, map, text messaging, everything I need on a minute-to-minute basis.
 I'll leave my wallet on my desk when I go to the bathroom, but what am I going to do in the bathroom without my phone?"
 Chacon says of its indispensability.
 "I'll always have that on me."

-The Takeaway: "Go back to the root of whatever problems are frustrating you and say, 'What should this be like?'
+Bottom Line: "Go back to the root of whatever problems are frustrating you and say, 'What should this be like?'
 And then, 'Is it possible?'
 Because now, the answer is probably yes--it's probably pretty easy to solve this problem in some way.
 The future is re-imagining all these things we've taken for granted for a long time and saying, what would the best possible thing be?"